ktnlvr/ktnlvr.github.io-deprecated/content/posts/random-list-sampling-is-hard/index.md

     return population[idx]
 ```

-Funnily enough, the exact solution that CPython went with [^cpython-impl] for their standard library, that makes me happy.
+Funnily enough, this is the exact solution CPython went with [^cpython-impl], that makes me happy.
 Of course this implementation can be unfolded without using any of the standard functions.
 The overall runtime is *O(k logN)*, which is rather good: *k* for each choice and *logN* for bisecting a list of *N* elements.

 [^python-std-choices]: [`random.choices`](https://docs.python.org/3/library/random.html#random.choices) in Python's official documentation.
 [^cpython-impl]: [Link](https://github.com/python/cpython/blob/46957091433bfa097d7ea19b177bf42a52412f2d/Lib/random.py#L454-L489) to CPython's implementation of `random.choices` as of writing this post.